You pay into your pension every month – but did you know there’s a maximum amount each year you can put away? Or that there’s a lifetime limit?

 Here’s how pension limits work – and why paying into your pension as early as possible helps you build a large retirement fund.

-- The pension limits
+- Annual and lifetime pension limits

-- What should you do
+- What should you do?

 You’ll find more information in these great FREE financial guides:

-- the money is taken out of your hands until you’re at least 55.
+3. The money is taken out of your hands until you’re at least 55.
 If you’re the sort of person who could dip into your savings here and there it’s a very good way of saving yourself.
 You can’t get your mitts on it until you’re ready to retire.